thosgood/this-weeks-finds/markdown/251-300/week260.md

 Or, if you're interested in using category theory to make analysis clearer and more beautiful, try this:

-19) Andreas Kriegl and Peter W. Michor, The Convenient Setting of Global Analysis, AMS, Providence, Rhode Island, 1997.
+19) Andreas Kriegl and Peter W. Michor, The Convenient \mathsf{Set}ting of Global Analysis, AMS, Providence, Rhode Island, 1997.
 Also available at `http://www.ams.org/online_bks/surv53/`